THE RETIREMENT CAFÉ

 • Volunteering in the community (three percent)

-If this is all that there is to retirement living, then let me go back to work until I die.
+If this is all that there is to retirement living, then let me go back to work in a retirement job until I die.
 But wait!
 This is why I wrote How to Retire Happy, Wild, and Free: Retirement Wisdom That You Won't Get from Your Financial Advisor:

 I also wrote another retirement book called 1001 Ways to Enjoy Your Retirement, which was published in Spanish, French, and Korean but not in English.
-An article from the book follows after this item about Bingo Games.
+An article from the book follows.

 15 Fun Things That Agatha Christie Enjoyed Which Make Great Retirement Activities